I’m a saxophonist and composer based in Melbourne.

 Tim Franklin Trio

-The trio’s objective is to create challenging, dynamic music that retains an accessibility and warmth.
+This group has the slightly unconventional instrumentation of saxophone, keyboards, and drums.
+The objective is to create challenging, dynamic music that retains an accessibility and warmth.
 Straddling “jazz”, “art”, and “folk” music traditions, much of the music is original, along with music from Macedonia, and by luminaries such as John Coltrane and Ornette Coleman.

 Fractals is the trio’s independent release from 2010, consisting of original music and improvisations.